tagno1989/Lahontan-Paramedical-Services/README.md

    ```
 2. Navigate to the project directory:
    ```
-   cd paramedical-services-site
+   cd Lahontan-Paramedical-Services
    ```
-3. Open the `index.html` file in your web browser to view the website.
+3. Open `index.html` in your web browser to view the website.

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
+- [Formspree](https://formspree.io) for contact form handling

 ## Contribution